 • Develop signalling requirements and relevant test suites for interworking between new signalling protocols and existing ones;

-• Develop signalling requirements and relevant test suites for interconnection between packet-based networks (e.g. VoLTE/ViLTE-based networks, IMT-2020 and beyond);
+• Develop signalling requirements and relevant test suites for interconnection between packet-based networks (e.g. VoLTE/ViLTE-based networks, IMT-2020 network and beyond);

 • Develop test methodologies and test suites for the relevant signalling protocols.

-Study Group 11 is to work on enhancements to existing Recommendations on signalling protocols of legacy networks and systems, e.g. Signalling System Number 7 (SS7), digital subscriber signalling 1 and 2 (DSS1 and DSS2), etc. The objective is to satisfy business needs of member organizations that wish to offer new features and services using networks based on existing Recommendations.
+Study Group 11 is to work on enhancements to existing Recommendations on signalling protocols of legacy networks and emerging networks, in order to guarantee signalling and control security.
+The objective is to satisfy business needs of member organizations that wish to offer new features and services using networks based on existing Recommendations.

 Study Group 11 is to continue coordination of the ITU-T/IEC certification scheme intended to develop procedures for applying the ITU Testing Laboratories recognition procedure and establishing collaboration with existing conformance assessment programmes.